 Down to earth, pragmatic, spiritual and holistic

-I’m an EFT therapist based near Melbourne.
-I live in the vibrant suburb of South Morang
+I’m an EFT therapist based near Sydney.
+I live in the vibrant suburb of Kellyville Ridge

 I have a very down to earth and pragmatic, spiritual and holistic approach.
 I feel like I've been counselling and coaching people my entire life.
 Even from a young age I was always there for people and just had a knack of knowing what to say to bring comfort.